The best Amazon Prime Day deals 2020

 £379 £279 at Amazon

 Save £60 - The Samsung Galaxy Tab S6 Lite is a slate that does it all, as it's bundled with an S Pen stylus for sketching and note-taking, while also packing a large 10.4-inch 1200 x 2000 screen, powerful speakers, and a big 7,040mAh battery.
-Right now you can get the 128GB model in Oxford Grey for just £299 - £30 cheaper than the previous £329 record low.
+Right now the 128GB models have sold out already, but you can still get a very nice price indeed on the 64GB variant.View Deal

 £689 £529 at Amazon

-Save £160 - Samsung makes the best Android tablets today, and you can snag the 256GB model for a £160 discount during Prime Day.
+Save £160 - Samsung makes the best Android tablets today, and you can snag the 128GB model for a £100 discount during Prime Day.
 It comes with an S Pen included for seamless note-taking.
 Weighing just 498g, the Tab S7 is one of the lightest and thinnest tablets today for comfortable browsing and bingeing.
 Prices jump around based on the colour you're choosing here, but this is a record low price for some models.
+View Deal

 Samsung Galaxy Tab S7 Plus Wi-Fi (128GB):